-Sheriff charges manslaughter in Louisiana death of ex-NFL player McKnight
+Sheriff charges manslaughter in Louisiana death of ex-NFL player

 Ronald Gasser, 54, was charged with one count of manslaughter, Jefferson Parish Sheriff Newell Normand said at a news conference during which he criticized both men for "bad driving behavior and bad spoken words."

+The investigation was continuing, Normand said, leaving open the possibility of a charge such as murder or a lighter one depending on evidence.

+A sheriff's office spokesman, Glen Boyd, said in an email that he did not know if Gasser had an attorney.
+Gasser's bond was set at $500,000, according to jail records.

-Gasser was initially taken into custody after the shooting on Thursday afternoon and then released without charge, angering some members of the community, while the sheriff's office said it was continuing its investigation.
+Gasser was initially taken into custody after the shooting on Thursday afternoon but released on Friday without charge, angering some members of the community, while the sheriff's office continued its investigation.

-McKnight, 28, was pronounced dead at a traffic intersection in Terrytown, suffering from multiple gunshot wounds.
+McKnight, 28, was pronounced dead at a traffic intersection in Terrytown, after suffering from multiple gunshot wounds.

 McKnight was a running back for the New York Jets and Kansas City Chiefs from 2010 through 2014.
 He had played for the Edmonton Eskimos and Saskatchewan Roughriders in the Canadian Football League this year.

-The investigation into the shooting was delayed because witnesses were reluctant to come forward, Normand said, adding that social media had been used to spread false information and intimidate people.
+The investigation was delayed because witnesses were reluctant to come forward, Normand said, adding that social media had been used to spread false information and intimidate people.

-Gasser was interviewed by investigators for more than 10 hours, Normand said.
+Investigators interviewed Gasser for more than 10 hours, Normand said.
 The sheriff's office conducted more than 160 other interviews and found a key witness on Saturday, he said.

 Leading up to the shooting, Gasser and McKnight shouted at each other and drove their vehicles erratically for several blocks before stopping at an intersection, Normand said.